NiloGregginz33/TinderBot/README.md

 https://colab.research.google.com/drive/1cg3DF6-YfxgcQerU2fxbSXexVHXkT7ZQ?usp=sharing
 https://colab.research.google.com/drive/1oynBXn-yHO0EZPeyZIdXHOSF3mYloupT?usp=sharing

 DATA ETHICS: All data is collected via public sources or with explicit authorization and research intent disclosed.
-Prior work with unverified data sources has been discontinued.
+Prior work with unverified data sources has been discontinued, though may lay dormant on an unused laptop and are intended to be deleted once the charger for said laptop is found.